15 Must-Eat Foods for the First TrimesterAela Mass

 Why They’re Important: Pregnant women need an extra 60 grams of protein a day beginning the first trimester of pregnancy.

 Tips to Incorporate Them Into Your Diet: Tired of eating nuts by the handful?
-Try crushing some up in a Ziploc bag with a kitchen mallet (or hammer) and sprinkle them onto your yogurt or on top of your cereal.
-The crushed nuts are also yummy as an ice cream topping.
+Try crushing some up in a plastic bag with a kitchen mallet (or hammer) and sprinkle them onto your yogurt or on top of your cereal.
+The crushed nuts are also yummy as an ice cream topping!
+[Source]

 Why It’s Important: Cottage cheese contains both calcium and protein, which are good for muscle and bone development.